 Grated white chocolate, with more caramel and a hint of cherry liqueur.

-A really good whiskey that will keep you warm on a cold December night but not as spectacular as I was expecting, probably wouldn’t get another bottle of the 2017 release but I will buy the 2018 release.
+A really good whiskey that will keep you warm on a cold December night but not as spectacular as I was expecting, probably wouldn’t get another bottle of the 2017 release but I will buy future releases.